-During the Roundtable, a small number of fellows (6-8) will be chosen to present papers, works-in-progress, or detailed outlines to the group, who will be joined by three senior faculty, with special expertise in the field of higher education law and governance.
-Fellows' work in higher education legal topics will be presented and critiqued, and there will be additional activities, including a discussion of research resources (funding opportunities, research agenda-building, mentorship).
-The Roundtable is scheduled to begin in the late afternoon, Sunday May 17, 2015 arrival with afternoon departures on Tuesday, May 19, 2015.
-Fellows may stay that Tuesday night, and all must stay for the full program.
+During the Roundtable, a small number of fellows (6-8) will be chosen to present papers, works-in-progress, or detailed outlines to the group, who will be joined by three senior faculty, with special expertise in the field of higher education finance and governance.
+Fellows' work in higher education finance topics will be presented and critiqued, and there will be additional activities, including a discussion of research resources (funding opportunities, research agenda-building, mentorship).
+The Roundtable is scheduled to begin in the late afternoon, Wednesday May 18 arrival with midday departures on Friday, May 20, 2016.
+Fellows may stay that Friday night, and all must stay for the full program.
 No family members will be eligible to attend the events or dinners.
 All local expenses are paid by IHELG, and fellows' expenses will include only airfare and ground transportation.
 A listserv will be established for each cohort, to maintain communications.
 In the past, partial support has been provided by the Ford Foundation, through a grant to the Association for the Study of Higher Education (ASHE), Institute on Equity Research Methods and Critical Policy Analysis; and through the TIAA-CREF Research Institute.

-There is no application form: a brief letter stating appropriate research interests and a c. v. should be sent to Prof. Michael A. Olivas, at the IHELG offices.
+There is no application form: a brief letter stating appropriate research interests and a c. v. should be sent to Prof. Michael A. Olivas, at the IHELG offices: email@example.com .
 (We will accept applications by U.S. mail, overnight mail, fax, or email.)
-Please share this with anyone who may have a research interest in higher education legal issues.
-The firm deadline date for applying is February 14, 2015, and all materials for the Roundtable presentations are due by May 10, 2015.
+Please share this with anyone who may have a research interest in higher education finance issues, college finance and governance, and financial aid topics.
+The firm deadline date for applying is February 10, 2016, and all draft materials for the Roundtable presentations are due by May 10, 2016.

 2000, 2002, 2004, 2006, 2008, 2010, 2012, 2014 Houston Higher Education Finance Roundtable Faculty: